Definition and Purpose of Course Reserves

 Only works or materials which are public domain (protected under the legal doctrine of educational fair use), or for which you have received permission or are seeking permission from the copyright holder, may be used for reserve.
 A hard copy can be put on reserve and a scan may be made for electronic posting.
 Pending permission, items can be put on reserve for one semester only.

-- The institution reserves the right to refuse to accept a copying order, if, in its judgement, fulfillment of the order would involve violation of the copyright law.
+- The institution reserves the right to refuse to accept a copying order, if, in its judgment, fulfillment of the order would involve a violation of the copyright law.

-- Absence of copyright notice does not necessarily indicate that material is not copyrighted.
-The law no longer requires such a notice.
+- The absence of a copyright notice does not necessarily indicate that material is not copyrighted.
+The law no longer requires such notice.

 - For more information, please refer to Copyright Resources at Weill Cornell.